-The H-1B visa is a nonimmigrant work visa that allows U.S. employers to hire foreign workers for specialty jobs that require a bachelor’s degree or equivalent.
-This can include occupations in fields such as IT, finance, engineering, architecture or more.
+The H-1B visa is a nonimmigrant work visa that allows U.S. employers to hire foreign workers with specialized skills to work in the United States for a specific period of time.
+Typically, the roles require a bachelor’s degree or equivalent.
+Occupations that qualify for the H-1B visa are typically in fields such as technology, finance, engineering, architecture, or more.

-- A job offer from a U.S. employer for a role that requires specialty knowledge
+- A valid job offer from a U.S. employer for a role that requires specialty knowledge

-- Proof of a bachelor’s degree or equivalent in that field
+- Proof of a bachelor’s degree or equivalent experience in that field

 - Your employer must show that there is a lack of qualified U.S. applicants for the role